kwonminki/Asyrp_official/README.md

 - `--load_from_checkpoint`, `--manual_checkpoint_name` : `load_from_checkpoint` should be the name of exp. `manual_checkpoint_name` should be the full path of checkpoint.
 - `--delta_interpolation`: You can set $max, $min, $num values.
 The $num of results will use gradually increased dgree of editing from min to max.
 - `--multiple_attr`: If you use multiple attributes, write down the name of exps (use blanks as separators).
 You can use `--multiple_hs_coeff` to regulate the degree of editing respectively.
-- `dt_lambda` : From DiffStyle.
-If you use a kind of `0.998`, the quality can be better.

 ## Acknowledge